 It is essential that irritating substances such as alcohol be avoided as well as some of the commercial miticides.
 Medications to treat and prevent ear mites are available from your veterinarian.
-The most common is Tresaderm®, but Ivermectin given at 2 week intervals for two treatments is a good treatment.
+The most common is Tresaderm®, but Ivermectin given at 2 week intervals for two treatments is also a good treatment.
+The simplest option is Bravecto®, (Fluralaner) which will kill ear mites in one oral dose.
 If the ear condition fails to respond or becomes worse during the initial treatment, re-evaluation is necessary.
-Antibiotic therapy may be required.
+Secondary bacterial infection may require topical antibiotic therapy

-2.6.8.4 • Mange
+■ 2.6.8.4 • Mange

 Mange is a term encompassing several forms of skin infections caused by small mites that live in and on the skin of our hounds.
 Mange can be very contagious to other hounds and even to the kennel staff.
 Most forms cause very intense itching, but all cause hair loss and some type of skin infection.
-One form of mange (demodectic or demodex) is inherited, and control requires close evaluation of your breeding stock.
+One form of mange (demodectic or Demodex) is inherited, and control requires close evaluation of your breeding stock.